Single Storey Extension Cost

 Want to know how much a single storey house extension will cost to build?

-This article contains all the costs included in building a single storey extension, along with small house extension ideas as well as a single storey extension cost calculator.
+This article contains all the extension costs, including labour, as well as a single storey extension cost calculator.

 So read below to find out about house extensions costs!